Transformative Water Leadership Academy

 About

-TWLA will prepare tomorrow’s utility executives to address emerging water issues and opportunities and to guide utilities through positive transformation.
-In the 21st century, all organizations (including utilities) must deliver on the triple bottom line: social, environmental, and financial performance.
+TWLA will prepare tomorrow’s utility leaders to address emerging water issues and opportunities and to guide utilities through positive transformation.
+In current times, all organizations (including utilities) must deliver on the triple bottom line: social, environmental, and financial performance.
 TWLA graduates will be empowered to meet this challenge.

-Water utilities must reflect the communities they serve.
-Also, as The Brookings Institution observed, many U.S. communities struggle to create more equitable and inclusive employment opportunities.
-Meanwhile, much of the nation’s water infrastructure is in urgent need of repair, maintenance, and replacement.
-The skilled leadership and talent needed to complete this crucial work have been in short supply.
-It’s time to broaden the talent pipeline for the water community.
+Much of the nation’s water infrastructure is in urgent need of repair, maintenance, and replacement.
+The skilled leadership and talent needed to complete this crucial work has been in short supply.
+Water utilities must reflect the communities they serve; it’s time to broaden the pipeline for the water community.

-TWLA seeks participants representing a wide range of regions, races/ethnicities, career experiences, and socioeconomic backgrounds.
-Together at TWLA, this cohort of future leaders will learn to seek and value diverse perspectives when strategizing to serve community needs.
+TWLA seeks participants representing a wide range of regions, lived and career experiences, and socioeconomic backgrounds.
+Together at TWLA, this cohort of leaders will learn to seek and value a range of perspectives when strategizing to serve community needs.

 TWLA will cultivate purpose-driven water leadership by:

-- Expanding diversity in the pool of qualified utility staff and leadership, to build a stronger water workforce.
+- Expanding the pool of qualified utility staff and leadership, to build a stronger water workforce.

 - Fostering community-first utilities by instilling in leaders an awareness of, and abiding commitment to, everything it really takes to help communities thrive, by supporting a healthy environment.

-- Clarifying a future vision.
-Participants will find and define their leadership objectives and turn them into actionable plans.
+- Clarifying a vision for the future.
+Participants will find and define their leadership objectives and turn ideas into actionable plans.

 Measurable Outcomes